MSP: A Multi-step Screening Procedure for Sparse Recovery: Theoretical results

 \rmk{The error bound of MSP in \eqref{eq thm} is influenced by the adaptive penalty.
-We allow $\beta_j$ to converge to 0 in (C.1), i.e., the lower bound of $\beta_j$ is $n^{(c_3-1)/2}$, where $j \in S$.
-It makes $1/\hat \beta^{[k]}$ has to be considered towards infinity.
-As a consequence, $\sqrt{n^{c_3}}$ dominates the denominator of the error bound of MSP instead of $\sqrt n$.
-When $c_3$ close to $1$, this bound is close to the rate $\sqrt{q \log n /n}$.}
+We allow $\beta_j$ to converge to 0 in (C.1), i.e., the lower bound of $\beta_j$ is $n^{(c_3-1)/2}$ for $j \in S$.
+As a consequence, $n^{c_3/2}$ dominates the denominator of the error bound of MSP rather than $n^{1/2}$.
+When $c_3$ is close to $1$, the $l_2$-norm error bound is close to the rate $(q \log n /n)^{1/2}$.}